gokarna123-goku/bus-ticket-booking/README.md

 # Online Bus Ticket Booking System (starter template)

-This is just a starter template containing Navbar, Footer, and Theme Switcher Section.
+This is just a Online Bus Ticket Booking Website using ReactJs & Tailwind CSS.
 And also installed the required resources like react icons, framer motion, and other basic requirements.